anabelledolhun/0800-FantasticFive-Binder/README.md

 In terms of design approach, our main goal was to create an inclusive UI.
 We aimed for our design to be consistent with the branding of the gym therefore giving the user a sense of familiarity.
 Considering that the gym clientele extends across any and all demographics, we wanted to ensure that any individual would feel comfortable navigating the platform.
 Therefore, we prioritized a clean, clear, and simple design.
 For sponsor needs, we placed a focal point on all of the key features we had discussed previously.

-*The Interactive Demo of the Wireframe is in the Appendices (XIII.add in letter)*
+*The Interactive Demo of the Wireframe is in the Appendices (XIV. add in letter)*

 # XI.
 Implementation

+## Strategy

+- Implement an iterative development approach, where wireframes are developed in stages, with regular feedback from Tony.

+## Challanges

+- The project has a short turnaround time, which may limit the depth of user testing and refinement.
+- Lack of in-house expertise could slow down implementation as a more detailed explanation is needed.
+- Ensuring the wireframe is adaptable for both iOS and Android platforms in the future, despite initial focus on iOS.

+## Solutions

+- We will allocate a sufficient amount of time for the implementation phase.
+- We will use a scalable design to create a wireframe that is easily adaptable for future Android development.
+- We will perform user testing on a smaller number of members including Anabelle's membership to ensure functionality prior to the

+## Required Follow-up Actions

+- Conduct stakeholder review meetings with the staff to ensure alignment and gather feedback.
+- We will provide on sight support to answer any questions after implementation.

-# XI.
+# XII.
 Project Handoff

 We will start by demonstrating how to use the wireframe.
 We plan to do multiple run throughs.
 In the first run through, we will simply demonstrate its use from a user perspective.
 We will then conduct a second demonstration and explain the features as we use it.
 We will then explain to them how this wireframe should allow them to negotiate a better price for future app developers as they already have this design in place.
 At this point we will ask them to demonstrate it to us to make sure it can function correctly without our help.
 Once they have successfully completed the demonstration we will pitch different app development platforms and state the pros and cons for each one.
 This way when they hire an app developer, they have a deeper understanding of the different platforms and a more effective negotiation experience.
 We are going to allocate at least a week for this phase as it proves to be the most crucial.
 This will allow them to ask any questions before the project commences and we leave for summer.

-# XII.
+# XIII.
 Individual Reflections

 ### Anabelle
 This project taught me valuable lessons on a personal and professional level.
 My experience was not just about working with a team, but also how to interact and work with a client.
 Prior to this project, I had little experience working with a real business and producing a project to provide value for it.
 I had worked for companies as an employee, but I had not been put in the position of having them as a client.
 As a result, the project seemed rather daunting to initiate and pitch our idea to them in the beginning.
 However, after I broke the ice and pitched the project it was very motivating to see their excitement and the value that we could provide for their business.
 This taught me the importance of taking action despite being intimidated which ultimately gave me the opportunity to improve my professional communication skills.